learningstacks/learningstacks.github.io/_capabilities/lms_development.md

 ---
 title: LMS Customization
-Description: Custom Moodle plugins, IMIS INtegration
+description: Custom Moodle plugins, IMIS INtegration
 fas: fa-cogs
 ---

-- Custom Moodle plugins
+We develop custom software for Moodle including plugins of all types.

-- Moodle/IMIS integration
+We also license a set of plugins that integrate the [iMIS](https://www.advsol.com/) system and the Moodle LMS providing single sign-on, course completion reporting and profile synchronization.
+[Details](/articles/moodleimis-integration.html)